-In terms of ICT policy and strategy readiness, Kuwait was ranked as level 2 of 4 (4 being highest) in the United Nations Economic and Social Commission for Western Asia (ESCWA) information society regional survey.9 This means that Kuwait's ICT policies and strategies 'indicate articulated vision and existence of a national strategy and display a somewhat operational implementation plan and initiative'.
-ICT infrastructure is also at level 2 of 4, which means that Kuwait is connected to the global Internet backbone, Internet access is on the rise and PC dissemination is also on the rise.
-Between 2000 and 2005, Internet use in Kuwait increased by 278 percent, jumping from 150,000 users in 2000 to 567,000 users in 2005.
+In terms of ICT policy and strategy readiness, Kuwait was ranked as level 2 of 4 (4 being highest) by the ESCWA (United Nations Economic and Social Commission for Western Asia) information society regional survey.
+19 This means that Kuwait's ICT policies and strategies "indicate articulated vision and existence of a national strategy and display a somewhat operational implementation plan and initiative."
+ICT infrastructure is also at level 2 of 4 which means that Kuwait is connected to the global Internet backbone, Internet access is on the rise, and PC dissemination is also on the rise.
+Between 2000 and 2005, Internet use in Kuwait increased 278% jumping from 150,000 users in 2000 to 567,000 users in 2005.
 Kuwait University was the first university in the Arab world to provide full Internet access to its students for free.
-A survey of Internet access by Kuwaiti students in 1997 revealed that female students constituted more than 50 percent of Internet users.
-10 The Internet is an important part of youth subculture in Kuwait, especially for young women as profiled below.
-In Kuwait, men and women do not mix freely in public, but in cyberspace easy communication across gender lines with little social risk makes the Internet an important space for women to interact with the opposite sex.
+A survey of Internet access by Kuwaiti student in 1997 revealed that female students constituted more than 50% of Internet users.
+20 The Internet is an important part of youth sub-culture in Kuwait, especially for young women as profiled below.
+Kuwait, men and women do not mix freely in public, but in cyberspace, easy communication across gender lines with little social risk makes the Internet an important space for women to interact with the opposite sex.
 The ability to cyberdate is one of the main appeals of the Internet to young Kuwaiti women.
-In fact, the desire to join chatrooms is one of the main forces drawing young women online.
-It is not uncommon, however, to find that professional women in Kuwait over the age of thirty have no familiarity with computers.
-Many do not know how to type, and have administrative staff who type and use the computer for them.
-Given the fact that many professional women are not required by their jobs to use computers, they remain a minority among women users of the Internet; perhaps over time, as more young female Internet users enter the work place, this situation will change.
+In fact, the desire to join chat rooms is one of the main forces drawing young women on-line.
+It is not uncommon, however, to find a majority of professional women in Kuwait over the age of 30 have no familiarity with computers.
+Many